Contribute to a Retirement Plan to Save Taxes

 Revisit Your Estate and Gift Planning Strategies

-Taxpayers are permitted to make annual tax-free gifts of up to $15,000 per recipient ($30,000, if married) without filing a gift tax return.
+Taxpayers are permitted to make annual tax-free gifts of up to $16,000 per recipient ($32,000, if married) without filing a gift tax return.
+There are also rules allowing for education related gifts which may exceed these yearly maximums.
 By making these gifts annually, taxpayers can transfer significant wealth out of their estate without using any of their lifetime exclusions.

 Review Your Withholding/Estimated Tax Payments

-Review your Federal income tax withholding between now and the end of the year to avoid the penalty for underpaying your 2020 taxes.
+Review your federal income tax withholding between now and the end of the year to avoid the penalty for underpaying your 2022 taxes.
 Underpayment penalties can be avoided by individuals if they timely pay the lesser of 90% of their current tax or 100% of their prior year tax liability.
-If your AGI exceeded $150,000 in 2019, then the safe harbor for 2020 tax payments is 110% of your total 2019 tax assuming your 2020 income is more than 2019.
+If your AGI exceeded $150,000 in 2021, then the safe harbor for 2022 tax payments is 110% of your total 2021 tax, assuming your 2022 income is more than 2021.